Understanding Instance-based Interpretability of Variational Auto-Encoders: Experiments

 \textbf{Results.} We find the self influence of a training sample $x_i$ tends to be large when its loss $\ell_{\beta}(x_i)$ is large.
 This finding in VAE is consistent with KDE and GMM (see Figure \ref{fig: classic self inf appendix}).
 In supervised learning, \citet{pruthi2020estimating} find high self influence samples come from densely populated areas while low self influence samples come from sparsely populated areas.
 Our findings indicate significant difference between supervised and unsupervised learning in terms of self influences under certain scenarios.

 \textbf{Visualization.} We visualize high and low self influence samples in Figure \ref{fig: self inf visualization} (more visualizations in Appendix \ref{appendix: self-inf cifar}).
 High self influence samples are either hard to recognize or visually high-contrast, while low self influence samples share similar shapes or background.
 These visualizations are consistent with the memorization analysis by \citet{feldman2020neural} in the supervised setting.
+We also notice that there is a concurrent work connecting self influences on log-likelihood and memorization properties in VAE through cross validation and retraining \citep{van2021memorization}.
+Our quantitative and qualitative results are consistent with their results.

 \textbf{Application on unsupervised data cleaning.} A potential application on unsupervised data cleaning is to use self influences to detect unlikely samples and let a human expert decide whether to discard them before training.
 The unlikely samples may include noisy samples, contaminated samples, or incorrectly collected samples due to bugs in the data collection process.
 For example, they could be unrecognizable handwritten digits in MNIST or objects in CIFAR.
 Similar approaches in supervised learning use self influences to detect mislabeled data \citep{koh2017understanding,pruthi2020estimating,yeh2018representer} or memorized samples \citep{feldman2020neural}.
 We extend the application of self influences to scenarios where there are no labels.